Breast Cancer Awareness + Self Examination Guide

 How is breast cancer diagnosed?

-Breast cancer can be diagonised through a number of ways
+It can be diagnosed through a number of ways, some of them are:

-Biopsy : A tissue from suspicious area is collected and tested for cancerous cells.
+Biopsy : In this type of diagnosis, a tissue from the suspicious area is collected and tested for cancerous cells.

-Self Examination should be done once every month, at least 3 – 4 days days after your menstrual cycle and If you notice any changes or issues, visit your doctor.
+Self Examination should be done once every month, at least 3 – 4 days days after your menstrual cycle.
+After which if you notice any changes or issues, you should visit your doctor.

-Some of the factors that increase your risk of getting breast cancer are:
+Some of the factors that increase your risk are:

 - Being a woman

-- Getting older: Women who are above 50 have a higher chance of getting breast cancer.
+- Getting older, research shows that women who are above 50 have a higher chance of getting breast cancer.

 - Exposure to radiation